CrowdStrike/Cloud-Azure/storage-account-container-protection/existing/README.md

 Run the following command to view any detected Malware threats:

-***Although Cloud Shell should already have permissions, you might need to log in to Azure for this command to work by running `az login`.
-This is a quirk of Azure Cloud Shell***

 ```sh
 get-findings
 ```

+> [!NOTE]
+> Although Cloud Shell should already have permissions, you might need to log in to Azure for this command to work by running `az login`.
+This is a quirk of Azure Cloud Shell

+> [!TIP]
-*Note: Due to cold starts, it may take up to 10 minutes for Azure Functions to detect the files*
+> Due to cold starts, it could take up to 10 minutes for Azure Functions to detect the files.
+You can try opening the Azure function to nudge an invocation, or running the upload command again

 #### Example